Xunnamius/hashnav/README.md

 	hashNav.registerObserver(observerName, trigger, callback, arguments, bind, elementToScrollTo);
 	hashNav.triggerEvent();

-What this does is register an observer named **observer** with the hashNav object, which handles all the nitty-gritty details of hash navigation for you.
+What this does is register an observer named **helloworld** with the hashNav object, which handles all the nitty-gritty details of hash navigation for you.

 This observer will watch the URI hash and call the callback function